martylavender/LittleToDoApp/README.md

 * Added third method for tableView to update
 * Changed row height to 30
 * Implemented storyboard into project
+* Items can be added, deleted, and updated

 ### License

 Its free?
+This application is available via GPL-3.0.